Hopf Arborescent Links, Minor Theory, and Decidability of the Genus Defect: Preliminaries

 The 3-dimensional sphere can be seen as the boundary of the 4-dimensional ball~$\B^4$.
 Being embedded in $\Sp^3$, a knot or a link can also be obtained as the boundary of surfaces embedded in~$\B^4$.
-However, a simple coning construction shows that any knot in $\Sp^3$ bounds a topological disc in $\B^4$.
-This motivates the following definition: a surface $\Sigma$ embedded in $\B^4$ is \emphdef{locally flat} if for each point $x \in \Sigma$, there is a neighbourhood $U$ in $\Sigma$ and a neighbourhood $V$ in $\B^4$ such that the pair $(U,V)$ is homeomorphic to $(\mathring{\B^2},\mathring{\B^4})$.
+However, any knot $K$ in $\Sp^3$ can be used as a base that tapers to a point, the apex, inside~$B^4$ to define a cone that bounds $K$.
+Hence, any knot in $\Sp^3$ bounds a topological disc in $\B^4$.
+This motivates the following definition: a surface $\Sigma$ embedded in $\B^4$ is \emphdef{locally flat} if for each point $x \in \Sigma$, there is a neighbourhood $U$ in $\Sigma$ and a neighbourhood $V$ in $\B^4$ such that the pair $(U,V)$ is homeomorphic to the standard $(\mathring{\B^2},\mathring{\B^4})$.
+In the coning construction above, the latter condition is not satisfied at the apex, where the boundary of a disc is the knot instead of a standard $\mathbb{S}^1$.
 The \emphdef{topological} (respectively \emphdef{smooth}) \emphdef{$4$-dimensional genus}, or simply \emphdef{$4$-genus} of a link $L$, denoted by\footnote{Our notation is intentionally ambiguous with respect to smooth or topological genus, because all our arguments will apply equally well in both categories.} $g_4(L)$ is the smallest possible genus of a compact connected oriented surface that is locally flat (respectively smoothly) embedded in $\B^4$, and that has $L$ as its boundary.

 A knot is \emphdef{topologically} (resp. \emphdef{smoothly}) \emphdef{slice} if it bounds a locally flat (resp. a smooth) disc in $\B^4$.
 The \emphdef{(topological or smooth) defect} of a link $L$ is the quantity $\Delta g(L)=g(L)-g_4(L)$, where $g_4(L)$ denotes the topological or smooth $4$-genus of $L$.